 - 6 points

 Students are able to (1) demonstrate a sophisticated knowledge and understanding of (a) the legal regime for the law of the sea including the rights and duties of states in different maritime zones; (b) the regulation of maritime activities; and (c) the key institutions and actors involved in the law of the sea; (2) critically explain, analyse and evaluate (a) the relevant legal principles and how states operationalise them; (b) the challenges currently facing the international law of the sea, and how they might be overcome; and (c) the operations of key actors and their role in creating and resolving law of the sea issues; (3) construct and evaluate arguments (a) about the effectiveness of the law of the sea, particularly with regard to enforcement and compliance issues; and (b) in response to hypothetical international legal problem situations; and (4) make (a) an assessment of where the law of the sea can be expected to develop; and (b) recommendations for law reform and/or further research.

 - Unit Coordinator(s)

-- Assistant Professor Philipp Kastner
+- Senior Lecturer Philipp Kastner

 - Contact hours